mefranklin6/Extron-Frontend-API/README.md

 The below is an example of how to control devices that are connected to a processors isolated AVLAN network.
 This example is similar to how you would use serial devices connected to the processor as well.

 First, instantiate your devices in `src/hardware/ethernet.py` like such:
+(*Coming Soon: Simply enter the info into a GUI tool and the rest will be done for you*)

 ```py
 # src/hardware/ethernet.py